core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When running KUDOS, each peer contributes by generating a random nonce value N1 or N2, and providing it to the other peer.
 The size of the nonces N1 and N2 is application specific, and the use of 8 byte nonce values is RECOMMENDED.

 Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
 As defined in {{ssec-derive-ctx-client-init}}, these values are used by the peers to build the input N and X to the updateCtx() function, in order to derive a new OSCORE Security Context.
-As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).
+As for any new OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.
 Once CTX\_NEW has been derived, a peer deletes any OSCORE Security Context older than CTX\_OLD with the same ID Context.
 This can for instance occur in the forward message flow when the initiator has just received KUDOS Response #1 and immediately starts KUDOS again as initiator, before sending any non KUDOS messages which would give the responder key confirmation and allow it to safely discard CTX_OLD.